emergi-foundation/emergi-foundation.github.io/index.md

 ## About Emrgi

 Emrgi is a U.S.-based nonprofit and cooperative organization working to build an equitable energy transition.
-We serve low-to-moderate income households and nonprofits through clean energy access and advocacy.
+We serve low-to-moderate income households and nonprofits through clean energy access and technical assistance.

 Our work is made possible through the support of our members, volunteers, and aligned funders.